Approximate control of the marked length spectrum by short geodesics: Introduction

 The rest, and vast majority, of this paper is devoted to proving the above-mentioned covering lemma and H{\"o}lder estimate.
 The proofs rely on a few well-established consequences of the hyperbolicity of the geodesic flow.
 However, the standard results from the theory of Anosov flows (uniformly hyperbolic flows) are stated very generally and thus contain a multitude of constants which depend on the given flow in arguably mysterious ways.
 As a result, considerable technical difficulties arise in ensuring the constants depend only on select geometric and topological properties of $(M, g)$ and $(N, g_0)$.

 The main components of this analysis are as follows.
 In Section \ref{localprodsection}, we use geometric arguments involving horospheres to investigate the local product structure of the geodesic flow, a key mechanism responsible for many of the salient features of hyperbolic dynamical systems.
 Indeed, the results of this section are used to prove both the covering lemma and the H{\"o}lder estimate.
 The covering lemma is then quickly proved in Section \ref{coversection}.
-Before proving the desired H{\"o}lder estimate, we show that the homotopy equivalence $f:M \to N$ (via which we are able to compare the marked length spectrum functions $\mathcal{L}_g$ and $\mathcal{L}_{g_0}$) can be taken to be a quasi-isometry with controlled quasi-isometry constants, i.e., depending only on $n$, $\Gamma$, $\lambda$, $\Lambda$, $i_M$, $i_N$.
-This is done in Section \ref{QI}.
 Finally, in Section \ref{holdersection}, we prove the orbit equivalence of geodesic flows in \cite{gromov3rmks} is H{\"o}lder continuous, also with controlled constants.